Lenore Ulric: Broadway

 Katharine Cornell in the title roles.
 (Future stars Eli Wallach, Maureen Stapleton, and Charlton Heston had small roles in the production.)
 She told a critic, "I certainly never really left the theater."
 Belasco had managed her stage career until shortly before his death.
 In a tribute to Belasco, she said:

 During the height of her stage career, Ulric was considered one of the American theater's "great stars."
-She was noted for portraying fiery, hot-blooded women of the typical "femme fatale."
+She was noted for portraying fiery, hot-blooded women and "femmes fatale."
 According to the New York Times, theater-goers would go to her plays just to see her, while the play in which she appeared was secondary.
 Ulric's "name in white lights blazing on the playhouse marquee was always more compelling" than the play itself.

 Hollywood and return to theater

 Lenore came to Hollywood in 1929 and appeared in Frozen Justice and South Sea Rose.
 She signed with Fox Film Corporation to make several films with an approximate salary of $650,000.
 Frozen Justice was directed by Allan Dwan.
 Some of the scenes were filmed in Alaska.
 She was successful in a supporting role in Camille, starring Greta Garbo.
 Ulric returned to Broadway in 1940, acting in The Fifth Column by Ernest Hemingway and again in 1947, in a revival of Antony and Cleopatra.